GoogleCloudPlatform/cloud-sql-iam-db-authn-groups/scripts/README.md

 GroupSync is a self-deployed service that provides support for managing [Cloud SQL IAM Database Authentication](https://cloud.google.com/sql/docs/mysql/authentication) for groups.
 GroupSync leverages [Cloud Run](https://cloud.google.com/run), [Cloud Scheduler](https://cloud.google.com/scheduler), and the [Cloud SQL Python Connector](https://github.com/googlecloudplatform/cloud-sql-python-connector) to consistently update and sync Cloud SQL instances based on IAM groups.
 It will create missing database IAM users, GRANT roles to database IAM users based on their IAM groups, and REVOKE roles from database IAM users no longer in IAM groups.

-## Build and Deploy GroupSync using a script
+## Build and Deploy GroupSync Using a Script
 Below outlines the steps to automate the majority of a GroupSync deployment, allowing for faster and more scalable deployments.
 This deployment uses a script to build the appropriate GroupSync resources:
 - Service Account with required permissions